BettercareHealth/bettercare/infection-prevention-and-control/test-7.md

 	1. A non-living intermediary that can transmit pathogens, e.g. food
 	1. A living intermediary that can transmit pathogens, e.g. ticks
 	1. The site where a pathogen grows and multiplies
-	1. A motorised form of transport that can translocate pathogens, e.g. mosquitos on aeroplanes.
+	1. A motorised form of transport that can translocate pathogens, e.g. mosquitoes on aeroplanes.
 13. In outbreak terminology, an epidemic is defined as:
 	1. The usual or expected level of disease in an area
 	1. Disease levels greater than normally expected, more prolonged/widespread than outbreaks